tezedge/tezedge-docs/contents/tezedge/debugger.md

 All parts of system are defined in the [system module](./src/system)

 #### Producers
-The purpose of producers is to only capture and filter interesting network data.
+The purpose of the producers is to capture and filter 'interesting' network data.
-`RawSocketProducer` captures all networking traffic on a specific networking interface, filtering all the non-TCP packets (as Tezos communication works only on TCP packets) and sends them further down the line into the Orchestrator
+The `RawSocketProducer` captures all networking traffic on a specific networking interface, filtering all the non-TCP packets (as Tezos communication works only on TCP packets) and sends them further down the line into the Orchestrator

 #### Orchestrator
 Receives packets from the producer and orchestrates them into "logical streams", each stream of packets has its own parser.
 The responsibility of the orchestrator is to manage and clean up parsers.
-`PacketOrchestrator` Receives TCP packets, determines which address is the remote address, as that is the determining factor of which parser should process the packet.
-If no parser for the specific remote address exists, a new one is created instead.
+The `PacketOrchestrator` receives TCP packets and determines which address is the remote address, as that is the determining factor of which parser should process the packet.
+If no parser exists for the specific remote address, a new one is created instead.
 If a packet denotes the end of communication with a remote address, the parser is stopped and cleaned.

 #### Parser
 Receives packets which belong to some "logical stream", and processes them into the messages (parses packets into messages).
 Parsed messages are forwarded into the processor.
-`P2PParser` is responsible for aggregating packets into chunks and buffers chunks for final deserialization.
+The `P2PParser` is responsible for aggregating packets into chunks and buffers chunks for final deserialization.
-If `ConnectionMessages` are exchanged, parser also decrypts the data first.
+If `ConnectionMessages` are exchanged, the parser also decrypts the data first.

 #### Processors